MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Update-MgBetaUserOutlookMasterCategory.md

 ## SYNOPSIS
 Update the writable property, color, of the specified outlookCategory object.
-You can't modify the displayName property\nonce you have created the category.
+You can't modify the displayName propertyonce you have created the category.
 This API is available in the following national cloud deployments.

 > [!NOTE]